Dane County, Wisconsin: Government

 Dane County is governed by a county executive and a county board of supervisors.
 The county executive is elected in a countywide vote.
-The county executive is Joe Parisi.
+The county executive is Melissa Agard.
 The board of supervisors consists of 37 members, each elected from single member districts.
 As the policy-making body of the county government, the board of supervisors enacts county ordinances, levies taxes, and appropriates money for services.

+Economy

+Dane County's recent growth has been driven by new job opportunities in healthcare and technology fields.

 Politics

 Like most other counties anchored by an urban population center and a large public university, Dane County is solidly Democratic, with a long history in the progressive movement.
-They have backed the Democratic presidential nominee in every election since 1960 (and the only Republican president to carry the county since 1932 was Dwight D. Eisenhower in 1952 and 1956), even in the Republican landslide victories of 1972, 1980, 1984, and 1988.
-In that time, Republicans have only crossed the 35% mark six times.
-Only the predominantly Native American county of Menominee is more reliably Democratic.
+It has backed the Democratic presidential nominee in every election since 1932 with the exception of the two nationwide landslide victories of Dwight D. Eisenhower in 1952 and 1956, and even then, Eisenhower's margin of victory was under 3% both times.
+Since then, Republicans have only crossed the 35% mark six times.
+Within Wisconsin, only the predominantly Native American county of Menominee is more reliably Democratic.

 At state level, the county is no less Democratic.
 The last Republicans the county supported at state level were Governor Tommy Thompson and Treasurer Jack Voight in 1994.
 The last Republican Senator to carry the county was Alexander Wiley in 1956 by less than one percent, 10 years earlier the county was the only one in the state to not vote for notorious Senator Joseph McCarthy.
 In the three-party era of 1930s-1940s, the county backed Progressive Party candidates, such as the La Follette brothers, Orland Steen Loomis and Herman Ekern.

-Dane County is one of the counties in the United States to have elected a member of the Green Party (Leland Pan) into county-level office.